vigneshsundar1997/Implementation-of-kmeans-clustering-on-IRIS-dataset/README.md

-# Implementation-of-kmeans-clustering-on-IRIS-dataset
+# Implementation-of-kmeans-clustering-on-MNIST-dataset
-Implementation of the the kmeans clustering algorithm from scratch using Python on IRIS dataset and analyzing the various hyperparameters
+Implementation of the the kmeans clustering algorithm from scratch using Python on MNIST dataset and analyzing the various hyperparameters

 The project folder contains 3 python files: